horseee/horseee.github.io/_pages/about.md

 <div style="background-color:rgb(236, 236, 236); padding: 10px; border-left: 5px solid rgb(217, 141, 17); margin-top: 15px; margin-bottom: 15px;">
     <span style="color:rgb(217, 141, 17)"><strong>
     I’ll be in Vienna between July 27 and Aug 1 for ACL 2025.
-Would love to catch up over coffee if you’re around!
+Would love to grab a coffee and talk about making reasoning models or LLMs more efficient!
 Feel free to drop me an email :)
     </strong>
     </span>
 </div>